mswebarts/opproval/readme.txt

-=== Order Approval by Customer for WooCommerce ===
+=== Opproval - Order Approval by Customer for WooCommerce ===
 Contributors: mswebarts
 Tags: woocommerce, order, approval, mark order Requires at least: 4.6
 Tested up to: 5.8
 Requires PHP: 5.6
-Stable tag: 1.2.1
+Stable tag: 1.2.2
 License: GPLv2 or later
 License URI: https://www.gnu.org/licenses/gpl-2.0.html

-This plugin will help you improve the WooCommerce workflow and gain customer trust by completing the order only when they have received the products.
+Deliver the order and let your customers mark the delivery as completed after receiving the product.

 == Description ==